 3-6 November 2014

 The seminar contributed to the development of a tool that should allow schools to (1) map the perceptions of learners, teachers, parents, and partner organisations as they relate to the entrepreneurial education opportunities (courses, extra-curricular work), resources and support available to teachers (e.g. time for preparation, training, teaching material), and the "outward looking school" (e.g., partnerships for challenge-based learning, new learning environments); and (2) employ this information for organisational development efforts.

-High-level capcity building seminar: Supporting youth in entrepreneurship (Brussels, Belgium)
+High-level capacity building seminar: Supporting youth in entrepreneurship (Brussels, Belgium)

 22-23 September 2014

 The aim of this High-Level Capacity Building Seminar was to have an international exchange of information on inclusive entrepreneurship actions across the European Union and on how the European Union Structural Funds can be used to support actions that combine entrepreneurship promotion and social inclusion.
 It examined how strategies for youth entrepreneurship can be designed and implemented including consideration of the connections with wider strategies for entrepreneurship and youth employment.

 10th Annual Meeting of the OECD LEED Forum on Partnerships and Local Development (Stockholm, Sweden)